slacgismo/gismo-cloud-deploy/README.md

 ## Debug

-### Get previous error output
+### Read error/logs files

+This program save all the output in a logs files.
+It also separate error output into a error file.
+Developers can check the error of previous run-time in this error file.

+### Read DLQ

-The `gcd read-dlq` command prints out the error ouput from previous run-time.
+The `gcd read-dlq` command prints out the error ouput of dlq.

-### Use kubectl debug in real time
+### Debug in real time

 Getting the logs information of workers in real time needs a serial step as follows:

-1. Open new terminal, list all running worker services' name as command below:
+1. Open a new terminal, list all running worker services' name as command below:

 ```bash
 kubectl get pod
 ```

 It prints out:

 ~~~
 NAME                       READY   STATUS    RESTARTS   AGE
 rabbitmq-84669dd8f-rc2fx   1/1     Running   0          10h